entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 ### 62. Lateral fields: (0) absent; (1) present.
 > King *et al*.
 (2017), Character 219; Castiello (2018), Character 218; Zhu Y. *et al*.
 (2022), Character 64; Brazeau *et al*.
 (2023), Character 224.
 Cui *et al*.
 (2023), Character 64; Lu *et al*.
 (2026), Character 62; Zhu Y. *et al*.
 (2026), Character 62.
 > - The coding of *Eosteus* is 0.
 The coding of *Megamastax* is 0.
-> - The coding of *Ruiyu* is ?.
-The coding of *Chiyu chongqingensis* is ?.
+> - The coding of *Ruiyu* is 0.
+The coding of *Chiyu chongqingensis* is 0.
 The coding of *Chiyu yunnanensis* is ?.
 > - The coding of *Lingyu* is 0. **to wmj** If the coding is different from that of* Megamastax*, you should pay special attention to it.
 This is a feature of osteostracans.
 > - **WMJ**: This coding maybe caused by a mistyping.
-In the matrics used for calculating, this mistake is corrected.
+In the matrics used for calculating, this mistake is corrected. **to wmj** If the issue is resolved, you can delete my comments directly.
+The response is not needed in most cases.
 > - The coding of *Yipetalichthys* is 0.
 > - The coding of *Meeksiella* is 0.

 ### 63. Division of lateral fields: (0) absent; (1) divided once; (2)divided twice.
 > King *et al*.
 (2017), Character 220; Castiello (2018), Character 219; Zhu Y. *et al*.
 (2022), Character 65; Brazeau *et al*.
 (2023), Character 225.
 Cui *et al*.
 (2023), Character 65; Lu *et al*.
 (2026), Character 63; Zhu Y. *et al*.
 (2026), Character 63.
 > - The coding of *Eosteus* is -.
 The coding of *Megamastax* is -.
-> - The coding of *Ruiyu* is ?.
-The coding of *Chiyu chongqingensis* is ?.
+> - The coding of *Ruiyu* is -.
+The coding of *Chiyu chongqingensis* is -.
 The coding of *Chiyu yunnanensis* is ?.
 > - The coding of *Lingyu* is -.
 > - The coding of *Yipetalichthys* is -.
 > - The coding of *Meeksiella* is -.